 The Proceeds of Crime Act 2002 contains the money laundering offences.
-The act criminalises the use of criminal property obtained from criminal conduct.
-Criminal property is property which represents profit from criminal conduct.
-It includes money, shares and any property.
-Examples are the proceeds of tax evasion, the receipt of a bribe and benefits to a business from failing to comply with the law.
+This law makes it a criminal offence for someone to use property obtained from criminal conduct.
+Criminal property is property which someone has received as a result of criminal conduct.
+It includes money, shares, and any physical property.

 It is an offence to conceal, convert, disguise or transfer criminal property or to use or possess criminal property.
-This means that anyone who has come into contact with the proceeds of crime (whether knowingly or not) may be committing an offence.
+This means that anyone who has come into contact with the proceeds of crime (whether knowingly or not) may be at risk of being accused of an offence.

-The maximum sentence for the money laundering offences is 14 years in jail.
-The starting point is determined according to a number of factors.
 The amount of money involved is an important one.
 The seriousness of the offence increases as the amount of money involved increases.
 How many money laundering transactions occurred and whether drugs were involved are also taken into consideration.
-We can use these factors to successfully mitigate sentences.

 Proceedings will be on a civil basis where someone has had items seized by the police because they suspect them to be the proceeds of crime.
 No criminal charges need be brought.
 Something might be seized by police after an arrest or when carrying out a warrant.

 A statement of means listing all assets must be made by the defendant and 4 weeks later the police will serve a list of assumptions which must be disproved.
 An example is an assumption that a car was bought with drug money.
 Disproving these assumptions takes a proactive approach.
-We work hard with our clients to gather together information from analysing their accounts or from eye-witnesses.
+Specialist money laundering solicitors will work with their client to gather together information from analysing their accounts or taking statements from supporting witnesses.